Debra Lafave: Aftermath

 Lafave later attributed her criminal actions to bipolar disorder, which is associated with intense and irregular mood swings, and with hypersexuality and poor judgement during manic episodes.
 She was also treated for bipolar disorder after allegedly being raped at age 13 by a classmate.
-At the time of her arrest her sister had also recently been killed by a drunk driver.

 In July 2008, within the terms of her plea deal, Lafave petitioned to convert the remainder of her house arrest to probation, having satisfied other terms such as sex offender therapy and community service.
 Her petition was granted and her house arrest ended four months early.
 On October 29, 2009, Lafave was cleared to have unsupervised contact with some children.
-On September 22, 2011, Lafave moved to end her probation four years early, based upon having completed all other obligations and recently becoming a mother of twin boys.
+On September 22, 2011, Lafave moved to end her probation four years early, based upon having completed all other obligations.
 Her petition was granted and her probation ended that day.
-The victim's family stated that they would appeal the decision.
+"M.M."'s family stated that they would appeal the decision.
 The early termination of probation was reversed by the 2nd District Court of Appeals on August 15, 2012.

 Lafave asked the Florida Supreme Court to reinstate her release from probation.
 On January 24, 2013, Lafave was ordered to continue her probation while the Florida Supreme Court waited to hear the case.
-In October 2014, the Florida Supreme court ruled in favor of Lafave.
+In October 2014, the Florida Supreme Court ruled in favor of Lafave.